 Disco Wall is an illuminated, iridescent acrylic prism, housing a wall of spinning disco balls.
-The artwork responds to Lumiere’s theme of “Renewal” through material and movement; the illuminated sculptural artworks focal point is a product that is symbolically representative of celebration: the disco ball.
-Cultural celebrations around the world are centered on concepts of renewal: A new year, a new season, a new job, the birth of a child, etc. These are all celebrations of renewal which are meant to create joy, hope, and optimism.
+The illuminated sculptural artworks focal point is a product that is symbolically representative of celebration and renewal: the disco ball.
 The repetitive spinning of the disco balls and the colour changing properties of the iridescent acrylic are also symbolic of renewal through movement and visual transitions.

 The iridescent acrylic produces a full spectrum of colour dependent upon the amount, type, and direction of light reflecting off its surface, as well as the angle in which it is viewed.
 The disco ball towers rotate, sparkle, and reflect light and colour illuminating their surroundings, allowing the viewer to experience the artwork in a different way from various locations, as well as at different times of day, encouraging exploration and interaction.